RHG101997/rhg101997.github.io/_tabs/about.md

     * [Nim_Game_Java](https://github.com/RHG101997/Nim_Game_Java) for better review here is a video about it (here)[https://youtu.be/EwzbEp6SbEM]
     * cLog: Command line coloring using python. [video](https://www.youtube.com/watch?v=_gx3Dt7MoK0&ab_channel=RichardHernandez)
     * Tile based Terrain using P5.js for rendering.
 The porject is aviable in this website, or here is a [video](https://youtu.be/l4nAdEntGf8) about the not updated version.
 [Code Here](https://editor.p5js.org/RHG101997/sketches/6IdZG40H0)
+    * SynthesisOfSinusoidalSignals: It is a project for creating sound in matlab using frequencies.
+I did a small paper about found in [Here](https://github.com/RHG101997/SynthesisOfSinusoidalSignals).

 Programming Languages